 My first stop was to log on to Amazon and look around.
 I wanted something that would go with our kitchen, sort of a modern farmhouse vibe, but had a pattern to it.
 Cement tiles are cute, and I thought I would see if I could find a vinyl version.

-Floor Pops makes all kinds of cute designs of vinyl floor tiles, and this pattern jumped out at me immediately.
+Floor Pops makes all kinds of cute designs of vinyl peel & stick tile flooring, and this pattern jumped out at me immediately.
 I purchased 2 boxes so that I would have enough for both sinks.
 Each box comes with 10 tiles, but I needed 6 for each cabinet.
 I used a $25 gift card that I earned for free with Swagbucks to pay for these, so they were nothing out of pocket!

 Before installing, I went through all of the tiles in the box to find the best 6.
 The best 6 of the box were the ones that didn’t have any defects or scratches, and that when put together had the pattern line up as close as possible.
 I laid them out and did a dry run of the pattern and marked the backs of the tiles with their position number so I knew which is which.